gård app

 I created low to mid-fidelity wireframes to define key flows like onboarding, virtual garden creation, plant search, and personalized care.
 These were tested and refined in quick user rounds to ensure clarity and ease.
 Once validated, I designed a high-fidelity UI inspired by editorial warmth and Scandinavian simplicity - a clean palette with a pop of color, calm colors, minimal but rich components, and accessible design for future scalability.

-The interface needed to feel both fresh and familiar — something that long-time magazine readers could adopt easily while also feeling modern and responsive.
+The interface needed to feel both fresh and familiar, something that long-time magazine readers could adopt easily while also feeling modern and responsive.

 Outcome

+Once structure and usability were validated, I transitioned to high-fidelity UI design.
 These were tested in rapid rounds with users to validate clarity and usefulness, resulting in streamlined flows that prioritized ease and personalization.
+The interface needed to feel both fresh and familiar, something that long-time magazine readers could adopt easily while also feeling modern and responsive.

 Reflections

-• Align business needs with emotional user goals
+Aligning business needs with emotional user goals

-• Design calm and helpful UX for non-technical audiences
+Design calm and helpful UX for non-technical audiences

-• Collaborate closely across disciplines while owning the full design responsibility
+Collaborate closely across disciplines while owning the full design responsibility

-• Build a system that supports both content richness and product scalability
+Build a system that supports both content richness and product scalability